Luxembourg: Luxembourg as a tax haven

+Infrastructure

 Transport

 Luxembourg has road, rail and air transport facilities and services.
 The road network has been significantly modernized in recent years with 165 km of motorways connecting the capital to adjacent countries.
 The advent of the high-speed TGV link to Paris has led to renovation of the city's railway station and a new passenger terminal at Luxembourg Airport was opened in 2008.
-Luxembourg city reintroduced trams in December 2017 and there are plans to open light-rail lines in adjacent areas within the next few years.
+Luxembourg City reintroduced trams in December 2017 and there are plans to open light-rail lines to connect Luxembourg City with Esch-sur-Alzette by 2030.

-There are 681 cars per 1000 persons in Luxembourg—higher than most of other states, and surpassed by the United States, Canada, Australia, New Zealand, Iceland, and other small states like Principality of Monaco, San Marino, Liechtenstein, the British overseas territory of Gibraltar, and Brunei.
+There are 681 cars per 1000 persons in Luxembourg—higher than in most other states, though surpassed by the United States, Canada, Australia, New Zealand, Iceland, and other small states like the Principality of Monaco, San Marino, Liechtenstein, the British overseas territory of Gibraltar, and Brunei.

-On 29 February 2020, Luxembourg became the first country to introduce no-charge public transportation, which will be almost completely funded by public expenditure.
+On 29 February 2020, Luxembourg became the first country to introduce no-charge public transportation, which is almost completely funded by public taxation.
+Ridership of buses, trains and trams has grown consistently since, though operating costs had nearly doubled by 2025.